-If you are targeting rig, moki and elephant fish you are more likely to be successful by using baits such as crab, tautau, prawns and shrimps.
+If you are targeting rig shark, blue Moki and elephant fish you are more likely to be successful by using baits such as crab, tuatua, prawns and shrimps.
 Rig shark will often take these baits in preference to cut fish baits.
-Rig are also inclined to be hunting in water that is discoloured following a southerly storm.
+Rig is also inclined to be hunting in water that is discoloured following a southerly storm.

-The beach at Kaitorete Spit is also popular with anglers fishing with long-lines that have been taken out to sea with either kites or battery powered torpedos.
-When the wind is blowing from the northwest the surf at Kaitorete Beach can be flat close into shore.
+The beach at Kaitorete Spit is also popular with anglers fishing with long-lines that have been taken out to sea with either kites or battery-powered torpedos.
+When the wind is blowing from the northwest the surf at Kaitorete Beach can be flat close to shore.
 When surfcasting the wind will be at your back when casting which makes for much greater casting distance.